 Retriever training tip #6: Communication is more than words.

 Incessant babble is not needed or productive.
-Your dog needs to learn that when you say SIT, it means for them to sit.
+Your dog needs to learn that when you say SIT, it means for SIT.
 You don’t need to say is COME ON MY LITTLE PUPPY WILL YOU SIT FOR DADDY TODAY, THAT’S MY GOOD GIRL?

 In addition, you must be aware of your body language.
 Make sure it matches what you are saying.
-Dogs often pay even more attention to that than your words.
+Dogs often pay even more attention to your body language than your words.

 Retriever training tip #7: Training retrievers requires good timing

 Timing, in training, is a difficult thing to define.
-Basically, timing is about is saying a command or hand signal at the correct time, so your retriever is perfectly clear on what he or she did wrong and what you are asking him or her to do.
+Basically, timing is about saying a command or giving pressure at exactly the correct time.
+If your timing is good, your retriever will understand perfectly what he did wrong and what you are asking him to do.
 Dogs need praise and/or punishment as close as possible to the behavior you are trying to repeat or stop.

 For instance, scolding a puppy for peeing in the house two hours after it happened, is not good timing.
-The puppy has long since forgotten about being in the house and will not understand why he or she is being punished.
+The puppy has long since forgotten about peeing in the house and will not understand why he is being punished.

 The same can be said for enforcement of commands.
-Let’s say you say the SIT command and your retriever, who knows this command, does not sit.
-Good timing would be enforcing the command immediately following the refusal instead of saying SIT three to four more times before enforcing the command.
+Let’s say you say the SIT command and your retriever, who knows this command, does not SIT.
+Good timing would be enforcing the command immediately following the refusal instead of saying SIT three or four more times before enforcing the command.

 Along with timing, your dog needs to be tuned into you.
 Your dog needs to be paying attention, receptive, and able to respond to you.
 While I am training a dog, I am very cognizant of their attitude and health.
 Some days are just not good days.
 The dog is not “feeling it” and needs a break or the session needs to be cut short.
-Just like people, dogs need time to recharge.
+Just like people, dogs have bad days and may need time to recharge.